coolbutuseless/emphatic/README.md

   - `as_svg()` and animated `as_svg_anim()`
   - `as_typst()`
   - `write_xlsx()` - Excel document
-- Automatic conversion to the correct format is performed automatically when knitting an Rmarkdown or Quarto document.
+- Conversion to the correct output format is performed automatically when knitting an Rmarkdown or Quarto document.

 #### Installation